 Fresh Garden Peas

 We can’t wait for our first crop of peas to be done in late June.
 We love freshly picked peas.
 They taste so good and of course, they are the first harvest from our garden for the summer.
 We just can’t get enough of them.
-In fact, we have to keep our kids from eating all of them!
+Preserving peas can be difficult because we have to stop our kids from eating all of them!
 There have to be enough peas left to preserve for the winter.
 Peas are easy to grow and can be grown in both the spring and fall.

 Preserving Peas